MattisJensen/modular-parking-management-system/README.md

 # Modular Parking Management System
 ![Project Intention](img/DriverUsesSystem.jpg)

-The Modular Parking Management System is a backend prototype for efficient parking space management.
-Built with Java Platform Module System (JPMS), Maven and Spring, it uses Clean Architecture and strong modular boundaries for maintainability and testability.
+The Modular Parking Management System is a **backend prototype** for efficient parking space management.
+Built with the Java Platform Module System (JPMS), Maven and Spring, it uses Clean Architecture and strong modular boundaries for maintainability and testability.

 - Modular design with strict separation of concerns
 - RESTful API for bookings and parking management